AI-generated

 Facts

-• Prior to this incident, appellant had been repeatedly molesting the victim since she was 13 years old by inserting his finger into her genitalia, but she remained silent due to terror and threats.
+• History of Abuse: Appellant had been molesting the victim since she was 13 years old by inserting his fingers into her genitalia, always carrying a knife and threatening familial harm

-• Appellant denied the accusations and claimed the charge was filed due to instigation by the victim's aunt who harbored a grudge against him.
+• Defense: Denial; claimed the charge was instigated by the victim's aunt who harbored a grudge against him

 Arguments of the Petitioners